 Here are things to think about as you construct your proposal essays:

-- How does your proposal constitute a significant departure from an existing major or minor?
+- How does your proposal constitute a significant departure from a program that currently exists in AS&E?

-- What makes your proposal different from existing program and in what ways?
+- What makes your proposal different from the existing program and in what ways?

 - How does your proposal allow you to understand the theme in a way that simply taking a variety of courses in different departments does not allow?

 Discuss how each of the courses relate to one another, and to the major or minor as a whole.

 Yes, provided that your proposal clearly defines one of the divisions: humanities, natural sciences, social sciences.
 If the majority of your proposed courses fall within the social sciences, for example, you may ask to have your major or minor fall within the social sciences division.
 You will then choose clusters in the other two areas.

 You’re expected to have an officially declared major by the time you have earned 64 credit hours, normally by the end of the sophomore year.
 Proposals are carefully reviewed and evaluated by the CIIP once a semester, in April and November.

-Students must take two designated writing courses in each of their majors.
 Courses designated as fulfilling the writing requirements of other departments, and individualized upper-level writing courses may be used.
-You may also designate an Independent Study course in the major as partial fulfillment of the requirement.
+You may also designate an independent study course in the major as partial fulfillment of the requirement.